 Crystallization is a commonly used process for solid-dose manufacturing.
 To improve the biological performance and economic benefits of a crystallization process, proper process control is necessary.
 However, crystallization can be difficult to control due to the complex relationship between thermodynamic and kinetic factors and processes such as nucleation, growth, and agglomeration.
 A thorough understanding of the process is required, which can be done through modeling, design of experiment stress testing and the use of process analytical technologies (PAT).
 Tornado’s Raman Spectroscopy has been shown to be a ubiquitous PAT technology ranging in application from the large molecule to the small molecule space.
 By coupling the HyperFlux™ Pro Plus Process Raman Spectrometer to a high-quality complementary tool such as the Crystalline® Parallel Crystallizer from Technobis Crystallization Systems, it is possible monitor your crystallization process and accelerate the development of drug products to market.

 Protein glycosylation is a fundamental process in nature that controls essential biological pathways, ranging from protein trafficking and cell adhesion to host–pathogen interactions.
-Tornado’s Raman spectroscopy has been demonstrated as a technique that can monitor protein aggregation, provide information on protein folding and monitor the glycosylation status of proteins.
+Tornado’s Raman spectroscopy has been demonstrated as a technique that can monitor protein aggregation, provide information on protein folding, detect charge separated species such as those resulting from deamidation and oxidation and monitor the glycosylation status of proteins.

-The Tornado’s Raman Analyzers aid in interpretation of the molecular nature of particular post-translational modifications, which adds valuable process understanding in the development phase and also ultimately adds value in the process control phase.
+Tornado’s Raman spectrometers aid in the interpretation of the molecular nature of particular post-translational modifications, which adds valuable process understanding in the development phase and also ultimately adds value in the process control phase.

 Monitoring of Tangential-Flow Filtration (TFF) in Downstream Bioprocesses